apr8/Optical-Character-and-digits-Recognition/README.md

   te_X.txt <br />
   te_y.txt <br />

+#### To run the logistic regression algorithm for USPS digit data run the below file in matlab - <br />
+  logistic_classify.m

 #### Below are the files containing the Forward-Backward Greedy algorithm for leaning the Ising Model Structure -
 ##### Source Code files -
   digits_recognition_2.py  (contains the source code for learning structure of digit 2) <br />